Liam-Zhou/Chuwa0910/ShortQuestions/hw1.md

     4. Add files to the repository.

-       If we have existing files in this directory and you want to track them with Git:
+       If we have existing files in this directory and we want to track them with Git:

        1. First, add the files to the staging area.
           ```